OFFIS-DAI/mango/docs/source/tutorial.rst

 First, we want to create two simple agents and have the container send a message to one of them.
 An agent is created by defining a class that inherits from the base Agent class of mango.
-Every agent must implement the ``handle_msg`` method to which incoming messages are forwarded by the container.
+Every agent must implement the ``handle_message`` method to which incoming messages are forwarded by the container.

 .. code-block:: python